Cloud Vulnerability DB

 Cross-Site Request Forgery (CSRF) vulnerability was discovered in pl4g4 WP-Database-Optimizer-Tools WordPress plugin affecting versions through 0.2.
-The vulnerability was disclosed on August 14, 2025, and was assigned CVE-2025-53219 with a CVSS v3.1 base score of 5.4 (Medium) (Patchstack).
+The vulnerability was disclosed on August 14, 2025, and was assigned CVE-2025-53219.
+This security issue allows attackers to perform Cross Site Request Forgery attacks against users of the affected plugin (Patchstack).

 The vulnerability could allow a malicious actor to force higher privileged users to execute unwanted actions under their current authentication.
-The impact is considered low to medium severity, with potential effects on system integrity and availability (Patchstack).
+The software is considered abandoned as it was last updated over a year ago and will likely not receive further updates or fixes (Patchstack).

-No official fix is available as the software appears to be abandoned, having not been updated for over a year.
-The recommended mitigation is to remove and replace the software with an alternative solution (Patchstack).
+Since no official fix is available and the software is considered abandoned, the recommended mitigation is to remove and replace the software with an alternative solution.
+Note that merely deactivating the software does not remove the security threat unless a virtual patch is deployed (Patchstack).

 Free Vulnerability Assessment